-To better meet the demands of today's busy professionals, Becker's classes are offered in two formats: live and self-study.
-The self-study product is interactive, and offers the same instructor-led lectures and materials available in the live classroom courses.
+To better meet the demands of today's busy professionals, Becker's classes are offered in two formats: live and self-study product is interactive, and offers the same instructor-led lectures and materials available in the live classroom courses.
 Becker provides access to online academic support with highly targeted answers to specific questions.